leehach/spatialdb/docs/assignments_and_grading.md

 To begin, you must identify a dataset that you will use for your final project.
 This should be a vector dataset that is publicly available.
 Examples include business registrations, cadastral data (i.e., property data maintained by an assessor’s office), crime data, sales data, survey data from any number of government or private sources, etc. It may not be US Census data (either Decennial Census or American Community Survey).
 It must be in a spatial format (e.g., shapefile, geodatabase, GeoJSON) or data which is capable of being spatialized (e.g., business addresses which can be geocoded, survey data which can be joined to ZIP Codes, etc.).

-> If you are already quite familiar with raster data, and it will be useful to your future career development to work with raster data, you may propose a final project involving a raster dataset, but you must clear it with me ahead of time.
+> If you are already quite familiar with raster analysis, and it will be useful to your future career development to work with raster data, you may propose a final project involving a raster dataset, but you must clear it with me ahead of time.

 Among the least interesting data to work with for this kind of project is attribute data that merely joins to a spatial layer representing some administrative unit or analysis boundary.
 That is, if you would like to analyze crime data, working with crime point locations would lead to interesting design project (and interesting spatial questions); but a table of crime data already aggregated to townships, states, Census tracts, etc., probably leaves very little design work (beyond joining that attribute layer to a spatial layer), and even the spatial analysis component will be pretty basic.